lcolladotor/derfinder/README.md

 # Citation

-Below is the citation output from using `citation("derfinder")` in R. Please run this yourself to check for any updates on how to cite __derfinder__.
+Below is the citation output from using `citation('derfinder')` in R. Please run this yourself to check for any updates on how to cite __derfinder__.

 ---